 Online & Campus Based - Visit Website

-Molloy University's Pediatric Nurse Practitioner - Primary Care master's program delivers specialized training in comprehensive healthcare for infants through young adults.
-This hybrid program requires the GRE entrance exam and emphasizes health maintenance, illness prevention, and patient education within a primary care concentration.
-Students complete 42 credits with advanced clinical training and multiple practicum courses, supported by INACSL-endorsed simulations.
-The program requires a 3.0 undergraduate GPA and one year of clinical experience, preparing graduates for national certification with near-perfect exam pass rates across diverse healthcare settings.
+Molloy University's Pediatric Nurse Practitioner - Primary Care master's program prepares nurses for comprehensive healthcare of children from infancy through young adulthood.
+This hybrid program requires the GRE entrance exam and focuses specifically on primary care, emphasizing health maintenance, illness prevention, and patient education.
+The 42-credit curriculum includes advanced clinical training with INACSL-endorsed simulations and multiple practicum courses.
+Applicants need a 3.0 minimum undergraduate GPA and one year of clinical experience.
+Graduates achieve nearly 100% certification exam pass rates, ready to provide sophisticated pediatric care across various healthcare settings.

 • 42 total credit program